aghstrategies/com.aghstrategies.tsys/README.md

 The extension will show up in the extensions browser for automated installation.
 Otherwise, download and install as you would for any other CiviCRM extension.

+## When Recurring Transactions Fail
+The status of the Recurring Contribution should be set to Pending and a message should appear on the System Status page.

 ## Contribute Transact API
 This processor works with the Contribution Transact API but one needs to pass the Currency as USD.